spikeyball/dsc-1-03-19-section-recap-summary-online-ds-sp-000/README.md

 ## Introduction

-This short lesson summarizes the topics we covered in section 02 and why they'll be important to you as a Data Scientist.
+This short lesson summarizes the topics we covered in section 03 and why they'll be important to you as a data scientist.

 ## Objectives
 You will be able to: